Mid-Year Climbing Safety Standards Updates

 • Participants within the Trip Group travel together each day, following the same route/float plan organized and led by the Trip Guide.

 • Groups from the same school that are not travelling together and do not follow the same route/float plan, are considered to be a separate Trip Group.
-This Trip group must adhere to separate supervision ratios.
+This Trip group must adhere to separate Supervision/Monitoring Ratios.

 • One (1) Trip Guide or Assistant Trip Guide must have one (1) Wilderness First Aid certification.